Phyto Corporation is

 MemoryTea is now available for sale at E-Mart, the largest supermarket chain in South Korea.

-• Salicornia, also known as ‘sea beans’ or ‘sea asparagus,’ is a nutritious and sustainable food resource.
+• Salicornia, called 'sea beans' or 'sea asparagus', is an edible halophyte plant that is a nutritious and functional food resource: https://earth.org/what-is-the-halophyte-plant/

-• Salicornia and seawater agriculture can solve global food shortages and climate change problems.
+• Salicornia seawater agriculture can help solve global food shortages.

-• Salicornia cultivation contributes to the increase of profit for farmers.
+• Salicornia cultivation contributes to the increase of profit for local farmers.